F5Networks/f5-azure-arm-templates/supported/failover/same-net/via-api/n-nic/new-stack/payg/README.md

 - See the [Update Secret](#updating-encrypted-files) section for details on how to update the service principal located in ***/config/cloud/.azCredentials** if it changes during the lifetime of the deployment.
 - This template may deploy additional NICs using the parameter **numberOfAdditionalNics**, if doing so it will preconfigure the BIG-IP VLAN(s) and place the interfaces into the corresponding VLAN based on the subnet name(s) provided in the parameter **additionalNicLocation**.
 Be aware that after the template deploys, the BIG-IP self IP address(es) need to be created that correspond to the Azure IP Config object for that NIC.
 You must also set the IP Config object to a **static** address instead of **dynamic** to ensure it does not change on reboot.
 - Adding additional NIC's post-deployment is possible, it requires creating an additional NIC, powering off the VM and adding the network interface to the VM.
 See Microsoft documentation for more details on adding a NIC to an existing VM. **Important**: For failover to occur, each set of additional NIC's created must be named exactly the same except for the last character, such as **additionalnic0** and **additionalnic1**.
+- **NEW:**  BIG-IP version 15.X.X and higher now supports Azure's [Accelerated Networking](https://docs.microsoft.com/en-us/azure/virtual-network/create-vm-accelerated-networking-cli) on multi-NIC BIG-IPs.
+This feature is enabled by default.
+Read about requirements and how to check if Accelerated Networking is enabled [here](https://clouddocs.f5.com/cloud/public/v1/azure/Azure_accelNet.html).
 - Previous tagged releases can be used to reference functionality that has been changed or removed.
 - If you are using a failover via-API template and performing an in-place upgrade of BIG-IP v13.1.1 or later, you must follow the instructions in [Post-Deployment Configuration Steps](#post-deployment-configuration-steps)
 - All templates now deploy Standard SKU Azure Public IP Addresses.